sekomidev/DataManagement/README.md

-# DataManagement
+# Data management library for .NET
-Data management library for .NET
+*This is my first public project, it doesn't have much value but I want to learn how to use Git and GitHub.*